Alogani/NimGo/README.md

 withEventLoop():
     var myFile = openGoFile(MyFilePath)
-    goAndWait readAndPrint(myFile)
+    goAsync readAndPrint(myFile)
-    echo "I'm not waiting for readAndPrint to finish !" echo "But `withEventLoop` ensures all registered tasks are executed" myFile.close()
+    echo "I'm not waiting for readAndPrint to finish !" myFile.close() echo "But `withEventLoop` ensures all registered tasks are executed"

 ## # Coroutines communication